myra-1/horoscopes/README.md

   - "Compatability: Cancer" is clickable to the Cancer daily horoscope page
   - Make background color of (or add a swatch of color to) individual horoscope page to match the sign info "Color"
   - Add countdown to sign-info "Lucky Time" (else: "already passed")
+  - Loading page (in case of API slowness)

 SWOT Analysis: Strengths, Weaknesses, Opportunities, and Threats